rommelcanoy/contact-management-web-app/README.md

 # Contact Management (CRUD)

-A simple contact management using Vuejs as a frontend and Laravel for building Rest API.
+A simple contact management using Vuejs as a frontend and Laravel for building API.
 I